|Link to this site|

-Saxon Brown Wines has been around for ten years now.
 Owner Jeff Gaffner (yes almost the same last name as mine) made 210 cases the first year after leaving Chateau St. Jean where he spent 15 years.
+At Chateau St. Jean he started out as a cellar rat, rising to enologist before leaving in 1997 to become operations manager for Beringer.
+He started Saxon Brown while at Beringer.
 Saxon Brown is now thriving, and Jeff has to laugh about the old days.
-Besides Pinot Noir, he makes a Semillon (from Alexander Valley) several Syrahs (from Sonoma Valley) and Zinfandels (from Sonoma Valley).
+Besides Pinot Noir, he makes a Semillon (from Alexander Valley) and Zinfandels (from Sonoma Valley), for a total of 2,500 cases annually.
 I had a Saxon Brown Pinot Noir in the late 1990s that I thought was terrific and have kept the winery in my radar ever since.
-The latest releases are the 2005 Durell Vineyard Hayfield Block Sonoma Valley Pinot Noir ($48) and the 2005 Parmelee-Hill Sonoma Valley Pinot Noir ($38).
-The two vineyards are very close together and planted at the same time with the same clones and rootstocks, yet the sites and wines have their own personality.

 Saxon Brown Winery address is PO Box 1832, Sonoma, CA 95476.
 The phone is 707-939-9530.
 The wines are sold through a mailing list with some retail distribution.
 Jeff is also the winemaker at Black Kite Cellars in the Anderson Valley.